![]() |

 You’ve assembled a collection.
 How do you look after it?

-First of all this is an ongoing process extending form roper installation and the right inns coverage to planning for subsequent stewardship.
+First, this ongoing process extends from proper installation and the right inns coverage to planning for subsequent stewardship.
 A conservator, appraiser, and attorney may all play a role.

 Documenting each work

 A good first step is documenting and tracking relevant information.
-Maintain a separated file for each work.
-Include the purchase invoice with date and seller.
+Maintain a separate file for each work.
+Include the purchase invoice with the date and seller.
 Ask the gallery or auction house for available photographs as well as exhibition and conservation histories.
-Take color photographs of the back and front of a painting and several angles of a three dimensional object.
+Take color photographs of the back and front of a painting and several angles of a three-dimensional object.

 Record information on the back of the photograph as it will be hidden once the painting is framed.
 Train your eye to detect all nuances about the baseline condition of each object is there an anomalous patch of paint?
 Do striations appear in the patina of a bronze sculpture?
 Date all observations.
 Finish by completing the checklist on the next page.

 Your records can be paper, electronic, or a mixture.
-With a simple spreadsheet Microsoft Access database or off the shelf collection management software.
+With a simple spreadsheet, a Microsoft Access database, or off-the-shelf collection management software.
 You can create reports with ease.
 Plan to store a copy of your data in a separate location.
 Although you may prune works from your collection, keep the records.
 They are a valuable part of your collection history.

 Research

-Learn all you can about the content or meaning of each work and the times in which it was made.
+Learn all you can about the content or meaning of each work and the times it was made.
 Research the artist’s biography.
 Make it a goal to visit exhibitions of artists you collect.
-Clip and save their reviews from newspapers, magazines and on-line.
+Clip and save their reviews from newspapers, magazines, and online.
 Follow their stylistic development.
 Whose works are like theirs?
 What periods within their work are considered most important?
 Challenge yourself to grasp the details as well as the larger picture.

 Tracking

-You will want be aware of the market conditions for the areas in which you collect.
+You will want to be aware of the market conditions for the areas in which you collect.
 Are values climbing, falling, or remaining stable?
 This information will guide many decisions, from insurance and gifting to security and estate planning.
-Auction catalogues as well as on-line auction databases such as Artnet.com, artprice.com, or AskART.com provide a useful range of pricing for paintings and sculptures.
+Auction catalogues and online auction databases such as Artnet.com, artprice.com, or AskART.com provide a useful range of pricing for paintings and sculptures.
 Artfact.com follows furniture and decorative arts as well.

-For a more precise figure turn to a certified appraiser.
+For a more precise figure, turn to a certified appraiser.
 Specify whether you require fair market value (the basis – with adjustments—for taxes, gifts, and donations) or replacement value (for insurance).
-Fair Market Value is equivalent to the price likely to be received at auction.
-Replacement value is usually higher, and can be thought of as an objects’ retail price.
-It is wise to have a collection re-appraised every five years or so.
+Fair Market Value equals the price likely to be received at auction.
+Replacement value is usually higher and can be considered an object’s retail price.
+It is wise to have a collection reappraised every five years or so.
 As the foregoing suggests, good collection management is the rational side of collecting.
-Yet its rewards are also satisfying, and it yields a fine result: a collection secured for the ages.
+Yet its rewards are also satisfying, yielding an acceptable result: a collection secured for the ages.

 Checklist

-Inscriptions and Markings: Examine the back as well as the front of every two-dimensional work.
-Record earlier labels, inventory numbers, artist signatures and all other writing.
+Inscriptions and Markings: Examine the back and front of every two-dimensional work.
+Record earlier labels, inventory numbers, artist signatures, and all other writing.

 Distinguishing Features